oneeve8/kobble-data/content/Tutorial2.md

 In order to move or delete a channel in edit mode, it must be closed.

-A long Tap reveals the options (cut, copy, edit, share) Green track (train track),
+A long Tap reveals the options to cut, copy, edit, or share

+A Track has green traitrack (train track),
 Presentation icon (presentation screen),
 Markdown icon (M),
 Link icon (chain),